cul24002-ai/ai-copywriting-manual/ai-copywriting-manual/docs/part1/overview.md

 published: false
 ---
 # Copywriting In the Age of AI
-***Key Takeaway:** For copywriters to use AI responsibly, they must know its possibilities, risks, and limitations to use it effectively, efficiently, and ethically.*
+***Key Takeaways:** For copywriters to use AI responsibly, they must know its possibilities, risks, and limitations to use it effectively, efficiently, and ethically.*

 Generative Artificial Intelligence tools have become prevalent across many creative, tech, and knowledge sectors, promising to automate repetitive tasks and increase productivity.<a id="ref-1"></a><sup>[1](#cite-1)</sup>